househappy/dev-blog-legacy/source/_posts/2015-08-18-elasticsearch-at-househappy.markdown

 We use the amazing
 [representable gem](https://github.com/apotonick/representable) to
-convert an ActiveRecord instance to an Elasticsearch document.
+convert an ActiveRecord instance to an Elasticsearch document JSON.
 This is the same gem we use to serialize ActiveRecord instances to API responses, and to deserialize API requests to ActiveRecord instances.